 All marketing tactics need to start with goals.
-So right here, right now, spell out your goals for using social media in general.
+So right here, right now, spell out your goals for using social media.
+Don't worry about the specific platform just yet, just consider social media in general.

 I want to use social media to: